Useful pages on the regulator website

 The actions and modifications requested in the CFE Wish List, as implemented by or relating to CENACE, include the following:

 - CENACE Decree: On 29 April 2020, CENACE issued a resolution whereby, based on the contingency resulting from the preventive actions to mitigate and control the health risks associated with the covid-19 pandemic, as well as an alleged general reduction in energy consumption in Mexico, CENACE ordered the suspension of pre-operational tests for solar and wind projects, arguing that the intermittent nature of those facilities could damage the system.
-Several generators, in defence of their interests, have filed amparo proceedings against this resolution.
+Several generators, in defence of their interests, filed amparo proceedings against this resolution.
 The courts have issued injunctions suspending the effects of the CENACE decree until final resolution of the amparo proceedings.

 As in other parts of the world, the energy industry is subject to extensive regulation and supervision by the government and regulatory agencies or entities, such as CENACE.